RayDeeUx/InfoLabelTweaks/about.md

 Adds additional information to GD's Info Label, or compacts portions of it.
 (Formerly part of ErysEdits.)

-<cy>*Note: As of writing, not all features are available across all platforms.
+<cy>*Not all features are available across all platforms.
 Install the mod n your device to confirm.*</c>

 <cy>*If [Minecraftify](mod:zalphalaneous.minecraft) is loaded, it will hide the Info Label in favor of Minecraftify's own info label layout (resembling Minecraft's F3 menu).
 This mod will not run if Minecraftify is loaded; adding an incompatibility means wasting time (dis/re-en)abling this mod.*</c>

+<cy>As of writing, this mod may or may not crash on Subwoofer Lullaby by Magpipe.
+Enable/disable this mod as necessary.</c>

 Featured level: And Ever by galofuf